prototypo/GravitysChild/terminology.md

 * __Sanctuary__: A headquarters for multiple temples.
 They also serve as Eliza-sponsored universities.
 * __Slate__: An external mobile computer.
 * __Temple__: A gathering place and headquarters for mandatory weekly meetings of local dunbars.
+* __Ypsoma__: A promotion to a higher rank within Eliza, from the Greek ýpsoma, meaning elevation.

 __NB__: A neighbourhood priest wears a taupe robe, but they should not be thought of as junior to ecclesicals.
 They return to taupe robes at the end of their careers.